39 verified secrets

 Knute Rockne invented the modern forward pass on this beach in 1913

 In summer 1913, future Notre Dame legend Knute Rockne and teammate Gus Dorais worked as lifeguards at Hotel Breakers.
 During off hours they practiced overhand forward passing techniques, virtually unknown in football.
 That fall, Notre Dame upset Army 35-13 using those techniques, transforming American football forever.
-Rockne returned the next summer and married a Sandusky local.
+Rockne returned the next summer and got married in Sandusky.

 Hotel Breakers